ipfs-examples/js-ipfs-examples/examples/browser-exchange-files/README.md

 1. Install a `go-ipfs` or `js-ipfs` node in your machine
 2. Make your daemons listen on WebSockets
-3. Start a `libp2p-webrtc-star` signaling server
+3. Start a `libp2p-webrtc-star` signalling server
 4. Start the app
 5. Dial to a node using WebSockets (your desktop ones)
 6. Transfer files between all of your nodes!